-What does it take to remain competitive in the constantly changing world of manufacturing?
+What does it take to remain competitive in the constantly changing world of the manufacturing industry?
 There may not be a single answer, but one thing is certain: without the right tools and systems in place, it’s nearly impossible for companies to keep pace.
-For this reason, leading innovators in manufacturing are turning to NetSuite’s cloud platform as the solution of choice to run their entire manufacturing business.
+For this reason, leading innovators in production are turning to NetSuite’s manufacturing ERP as the solution of choice to run their entire business.

-Whether a company is a 50-year-old discrete manufacturer running the same on-premise system they have been using since the 90’s, or a high-tech manufacturing startup rapidly outgrowing QuickBooks and Excel spreadsheets, the reality is that these manufacturers—as different as they may appear at face value—are operating in the same business ecosystem and face the same modern day business challenges.
+It doesn’t matter whether a company is a 50-year-old discrete manufacturer running the same on-premise ERP system they have been using since the 90’s, or a high-tech manufacturing startup rapidly outgrowing QuickBooks and Excel spreadsheets.
+The reality is that these manufacturers—as different as they may appear at face value—are operating in the same business ecosystem and face the same modern day business challenges.

-Regardless of the size or age of a company, manufacturers striving for success need a system that can keep pace and address the challenges of today.
+Regardless of the size or age of a company, manufacturers striving for success need an ERP software system that can keep pace, is scalable, and can address the challenges of today.

-At its very core, NetSuite is designed for a modern business.
-This fact, combined with years of industry best practices, has made NetSuite both the product provider of choice and trusted advisor for manufacturers.
+At its very core, NetSuite’s ERP manufacturing software is designed for the modern business.
+This fact, combined with years of industry best practices, has made NetSuite both the product provider of choice and trusted advisor for manufacturers looking for an ERP solution.
 Based on these pillars, let’s explore how NetSuite addresses the needs of a manufacturer going through the ERP selection process.

 Whether a manufacturer is in its first round of seed funding or its 50th year of business, it is critical that manufacturers are equipped with the manufacturing-specific functionality to increase efficiencies, improve utilization and reduce errors.
 With more than 30 years of experience in ERP, NetSuite has developed industry-specific functionality to address these exact manufacturing-specific needs.
 From order capture and inventory management to shipment and billing and support, NetSuite manages the entire manufacturing process flow.
 It supports inventory for multiple locations, assembly management requirements, bill of materials management, work order management, diverse methods of measurement and bar coding.

-As critical as the functionality is, many businesses are understandably concerned about the implementation process—implementing all at once feels overwhelming.
-With decades of experience in ERP implementations, NetSuite has developed manufacturing-centric “stairways” that walks businesses through a stepped approach to adopting functionality that helps to implement NetSuite’s manufacturing capabilities at a comfortable pace.
+As critical as the functionality of ERP manufacturing software is, many businesses are understandably concerned about the agile implementation process.
+With decades of experience in ERP implementations, NetSuite has developed manufacturing-centric “stairways” that walk businesses through a stepped approach to adopting functionality that helps to implement NetSuite’s manufacturing capabilities at a comfortable pace.

 Hear It From the NetSuite Customer